-If you’re a newbie to bike touring or simply just enjoy stress-free bicycle touring, taking a tour on dedicated cycle paths might be just the thing for you.
+If you’re new to bike touring or simply just enjoy stress-free bicycle touring, taking a tour on primarily on dedicated cycle paths might be just the thing for you.

-BikeTours.com has a number of tours that are along dedicated bike paths or greenways, which are typically built just for bicycle and pedestrian traffic.
-Most feature asphalt surface, though some are on packed gravel or dirt.
-Most also have superb signage, as they’re central to local or regional tourism efforts.
-(But, keep in mind, not all bike paths are traffic free, as some sections might run parallel to car traffic or allow local resident vehicle access.
+BikeTours.com has a number of tours that are primarily along dedicated bike paths or greenways, which are typically built just for bicycle and pedestrian traffic.
+Most feature asphalt surfaces, though some are on packed gravel or dirt.
+Many have superb signage, as they’re central to local or regional tourism efforts.
+However, keep in mind, not all bike paths are 100% traffic-free, as some sections might run parallel to car traffic or allow local resident vehicle access.
 And, to get to each night’s accommodation, it’s often a short detour off the cycle path, where some road riding and traffic will likely be encountered.

-Check out 11 of our favorite tours where you spend much or all of your time on dedicated bike paths.
+Check out our favorite tours where you spend much of your time on dedicated bike paths.

 One of the most famous cycling routes in Europe, and one of the most accessible!
 The path is lined with rest stops, plenty of signage, easy-riding through some of the bigger cities.
 Full of natural beauty and historical landmarks, this trip is sure to cement your love of Austria and the region.
 The icing on the cake is the 4 and 5-star accommodations.
 We have no doubt this will be a most memorable adventure!